-Ditto is the first new Pokemon added to Pokemon GO since release, and it's a strange one indeed!
+Ditto was the first new Pokemon added to Pokemon GO after its release, and it's a strange one indeed!

 Just as in the main series, Ditto has the unique ability to transform into any Pokemon it encounters.
 This signature ability makes Ditto play very differently from other Pokemon in Pokemon GO.
 In this article, we'll go over how this difference impacts gameplay.